 You may have come here because you never knew you could get chiropractic care for your pets.
 Or maybe you have heard of it but didn’t quite know what it’s all about.
 Well, you’ve come to the right place!
-Ashley with New Wave Chiropractic, located in Suntree, is sharing so much great information with our readers.
+Ashley with Wild Life Chiropractic, located in Melbourne, is sharing so much great information with our readers.
 Keep reading to learn all about chiropractic care for your pet in Melbourne, FL.

 Chiropractic care basics

 Our body’s ‘highway’ between the brain and the rest of the body is called the spinal cord and is encompassed in the vertebral column – or the bones in your back.
 This column is composed of 27 vertebral bones, each pair held together by multiple joints.
-If there is an immobile joint, it is not functional and therefore the nerve/s that come out at that level can be compromised and can cause dysfunction to whatever cell, tissue, or organ it leads to.
+If there is an immobile joint, it is not functional; therefore, the nerve/s that come out at that level can be compromised and can cause dysfunction to whatever cell, tissue, or organ it leads to.

 What chiropractors do, simply put, is ‘unstick the stuck joints’ for the benefit of a better communicating, more efficient nervous system.
 When the brain has more accurate and appropriate information, it can coordinate more effective healing from the inside out.
 Another way to put it is that chiropractors adjust the spinal distortions to indirectly influence the overall function of the nervous system.